R3V1Z3/shadertoy2zge/README.md

 Shadertoy to ZGameEditor converter.
-The goal of this project is a fast and accurate one-shot conversion of Shadertoy shaders to ZGameEditor shaders.
+The goal of this project is a fast and accurate one-shot conversion of Shadertoy shaders to ZGameEditor project files.
 Just paste in your Shadertoy code and it should spit out a fully functional .zgeproj file.

 For those unaware, [ZGameEditor](https://www.zgameeditor.org/) is an open-source game engine.
 And it's also been fully integrated as an [FL Studio plugin](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/ZGameEditor%20Visualizer.htm), a very powerful composer for audio visualization.